What You Need to Know Before You Hire A HVAC Technician

 April 18, 2016

 For everyone in Canada, residential energy efficiency is an important concern.
 Every home that reduces its overall power requirements for heating and cooling helps bring down the nation’s need for non-renewable energy sources.
 Less reliance on fossil fuels translates into less pollution, less climate change, and a smaller environmental footprint.
 More importantly, reducing the amount of electricity and gas we use in our homes brings down our utility costs!
-If you’d like to find out what the future has in store for home heating and cooling, check out the information below http://www.furnace-repair-edmonton.ca.
+If you’d like to find out what the future has in store for home HVAC, check out the information below http://www.furnace-repair-edmonton.ca.

 The Ministry of Energy has issued some encouraging news regarding upcoming technologies that could make a big difference in energy efficiency in Canadian homes.
 Here are some of the highlights: